wocss/wocss/packages/settings.spaces/README.md

-# Spaces
+# SPACES

 > Setting

 The `wocss-settings-spaces` module contains gutter `variables` for the framework.
-Feel free to use these variables throughout your project, but be **careful** with modify or reassign them.
+Feel free to reassign these variables.

 Install using npm: